If you're looking at

 Next steps

 I'm a small used-car dealer.
-Can I realistically import Chinese EVs?
+Can I realistically import Geely?

 Yes.
-Our baseline order size is one unit.
-Many of our customers start with a single test unit — sometimes a demonstrator for their showroom — before placing a larger follow-up order.
-The documentation overhead is the same for one unit as for ten, so the economics improve as volume grows, but the entry point is genuinely accessible.
+MOQ is one unit.
+Many of our customers start with a single test unit — often a Geely Coolray or EX5 for showroom demonstration — before placing a larger follow-up order.
+Documentation overhead is the same for one unit as for ten, so economics improve as volume grows, but the entry point is accessible.

-How much working capital do I actually need for a first shipment?
+How much working capital do I actually need?

-Will you sell me something the official distributor in my country already sells?
+Will you sell me what the official Geely distributor in my country already sells?

 We can, but we advise against it.
-If an official distributor exists and works well, they beat us on warranty support and local parts supply.
-Our real value is in markets without official distribution, or in models the local distributor doesn't stock.
+If your market has an official Geely distributor and they meet your needs, they usually beat us on warranty support and long-term parts supply.
+Our real value is in markets without official distribution, in specific trims the distributor doesn't stock, or in fleet contracts the distributor can't service quickly.

 How do I handle customer warranty claims?

-For markets without official distributor presence, we supply a limited 12-month mechanical warranty.
-For EV battery warranty — which is the expensive failure mode — we work with regional service partners on a case-by-case basis.
-Full warranty terms are in every sales contract.
+For markets with official Geely/Zeekr distributor presence, manufacturer warranty applies per distributor terms.
+For markets without official presence, we supply a limited 12-month mechanical warranty through our dealer network.
+For EV battery warranty (the expensive failure mode), we coordinate with regional service partners case-by-case.
+Terms in every sales contract.

-Bill of Lading, Commercial Invoice, Packing List, Certificate of Origin, Manufacturer's Technical File, Insurance Certificate, and market-specific homologation certificates (GCC, WVTA, COC, etc. as applicable).
+Bill of Lading, Commercial Invoice, Packing List, Certificate of Origin (CCPIT), Manufacturer's Technical File, Insurance Certificate, and market-specific homologation certificates (GCC, WVTA, COC, etc.).
 We prepare all of this.
-Your job is customs clearance and local registration at your end.
+Your job is customs clearance and local registration.

 Ready to source your next shipment?